Check what to do after a death - how to register the death, notify government departments and manage financial issues.

 - Use the Tell Us Once service to tell government

-- If Tell Us Once is not available in your area tell government yourself
+- If you cannot use Tell Us Once, tell government yourself

 You'll also need to tell banks, utility companies, and landlords or housing associations yourself.